broadsw0rd/dynamica/README.md

 #### `Animation.animate(time)`

-Animatie all started animation by single call.
+Animate all started animations by single call.
 This guarantees full animation synchronization.
 In other words two different animations with same duration and start time will be completed in same time.
-Recommended to use [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), but you can use `setTimeout`, `setInterval` or even [raf](https://www.npmjs.com/package/raf)
+Recommended to use [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) or [raf](https://www.npmjs.com/package/raf)

 ```js
 requestAnimationFrame(function loop (t) {